 I was strolling through the commotion of downtown Copenhagen, past chain restaurants dressed up to look old, and under towering hotels that seem to be part of a different international chain each year.
-Then, as if from another age, a man pedals his wife on a Christiania Bike — two wheels pushing a big utilitarian rounded bucket.
-You'd call the couple "granola" in the USA — they look as out of place here in Copenhagen as an Amish couple in Manhattan.
+Then, as if from another age, a man pedals his wife on a "Christiania Bike" — two wheels pushing a big utilitarian rounded bucket.
+You'd call the couple "granola" in the US — they look as out of place here in Copenhagen as an Amish couple in Manhattan.

 Later that same day, I paused to watch a parade of ragtag soldiers-against-conformity dressed in black venture through the modern bustle of downtown Copenhagen.
 They walked sadly behind a WWII vintage truck blasting Pink Floyd's "Another Brick in The Wall."
 I'd never really listened to the words until now.
 They're fighting a rising tide of conformity.
 They want to raise their children to be free spirits, not cogs.
 On their banner — painted onto an old sheet — was a slogan you see in their Christiania squatter community: "Lev livet kunstnerisk!
 Kun døde fisk flyder med strømmen." ("Live life artistically!
 Only dead fish swim with the current.")
 They flew the Christiania flag — three yellow dots on an orange background, from the three "i"s in "Christiania" (or, some claim, the "o"s in "Love Love Love").